-Nevada has long been a haven for mountain bikers, and with routes like those found in the Egan Crest Trail System, it's easy to see why.
-Not only does it offer over 20 miles of trails for cyclists, but with its range of terrain, visitors will find plenty of hiking paths and even several good spots for climbing.
-The trails at the lowest elevations traverse rolling flats dotted with clumps of sagebrush, while the landscape higher up boasts forest of juniper and pinion pines.
+Nevada has long been a haven for mountain bikers, and with routes like those found in the Egan Crest Trail System, it’s easy to see why.
+About a 10 minute drive west of Ely, not only does it offer more than 20 miles of trails for cyclists, but with its range of terrain, visitors will find plenty of hiking paths and several good spots for climbing, too.
+The trails at the lowest elevations traverse rolling flats dotted with clumps of sagebrush, while the landscape in higher elevations boasts forests of juniper and pinion pines.